 Table of Contents

-A fresh caprese salad is the ultimate summer side dish!
+A fresh Caprese salad is the ultimate summer side dish!
 You just can’t go wrong with fresh tomatoes, mozzarella and basil topped with balsamic.
-The fresh summer flavors shine through and taste absolutely delicious.
+For an easy appetizer, I love to layer it on toast for bruschetta Caprese or make Caprese bread.
+I have even made Caprese pizza!

-A traditional caprese salad is made with slices of tomatoes, sliced mozzarella and larger pieces of basil on top.
-While I love the original version, I find it much easier to eat this way and perfect for a crowd.
+A classic Caprese salad recipe is made with slices of tomatoes, sliced mozzarella and larger pieces of basil on top.
+While I love the original version, I find chopping the ingredients is much easier to eat and perfect for a serving a crowd.

 - Tomatoes: I prefer to use cherry tomatoes because they are a great size and hold up really well.
 I add in about 1 pint, sliced in half.

-- Basil: Make sure to use freshly chopped basil.
+- Basil: Make sure to use fresh basil leaves.
 It makes all the difference and adds so much flavor.

 - Dressing: The balsamic dressing is simple, yet super flavorful.
-It consists of olive oil, balsamic vinegar, salt, pepper and dried oregano.
+It consists of extra virgin olive oil, balsamic vinegar, salt, black pepper and dried oregano.
 If you don’t have oregano, you can mix in dried thyme instead.

 How to Make Caprese Salad